tyler-lloyd/wg-overlay/README.md

 WireGuard interfaces are setup and maintained with a dance between `wg(8)` and `ip(8)`.
 The WireGuard utility `wg` is responsible for setting and retrieving the current state of WireGuard devices on a host, while `ip` handles typical Linux networking components needed for the WireGuard overlay to work, namely networking devices (`ip-link(8)`) and routes.
 For performing the steps of this dance, this project uses [wgctrl](https://pkg.go.dev/golang.zx2c4.com/wireguard/wgctrl) for interacting with `wg` and [vishvananda/netlink](https://pkg.go.dev/github.com/vishvananda/netlink) for ensuring the link and routes are appropriately set on a host. **Note:** under the hood, wgctrl uses [mdlayher/netlink](https://pkg.go.dev/github.com/mdlayher/netlink) as its `netlink(7)` library.

 In an effort to maximize performance, the WireGuard state on every node is handled in software and no data is persisted to disk (keys or config files).
 This also means there is an absence of using `wg-quick(8)` for bringing up or re-syncing a config for the WireGuard interface.
 Once a node joins the Kubernetes cluster, it will annotate itself with its WireGuard public key and IP and add all other nodes in the cluster as WireGuard peers.
-Once the newly added node annotates itself, the other nodes will see this update and add the new node as a new peer.
-Similarly, once a node is deleted then all other nodes see this delete operation and remove the node as a WireGuard peer.
+Once the newly added node annotates itself, the other nodes receive this update event and can add the node as peer.
+Similarly, once a node is deleted the remaining nodes are notified and remove the node from their list of peers.

 Because the overlay network exists as connections between nodes, each node in the cluster needs to become a WireGuard device and then maintain the state of the overlay by watching other nodes as they're created/updated/deleted.
-Therefore, this service runs as a daemonset on a cluster, ensuring each node has an agent to ensure the local WireGuard state is configured correctly.
+Therefore, this service runs as a daemonset in a cluster.
+Each node has an agent to ensure the local WireGuard state is configured correctly.
 There are two components to accomplish this:

 ### WireGuard Initializer (wg-init)